This page is based on a contribution from Jean-Pierre Coulon, edited by Nick Wedd and John McLeod.

 Dimitar Karamanov has written a Bulgarian Belot program in J2ME for mobile devices.

-A freeware Belote program for DOS or Windows, with instructions in English, can be downloaded from Vincent Brévart's page.
+A freeware Belote program for Windows, with instructions in English, can be downloaded from Vincent Brévart's page.

 Fabrice's web site includes a section on Belote and Coinche with rules (in French) and a section in which a game of Belote is played at the rate of one card every 2 or 3 days, with discussion on the best play at each stage.